612-306-9558

 How about St. Louis?
 Summers are also hot, with highs in the lower 90’s, but the humidity makes it feel even hotter (heat index values can reach up to 102°F).
 And the Midwest gets tornados.
 We don’t get a lot of severe weather here.
 The risk of a tornado in Grand Junction is much lower than in the rest of the state of Colorado and elsewhere.
 I had to research to see if there ever has been a tornado here.
 I found an article written in 2023 that said there have been a total of 10 tornados in Mesa County.
 That’s very, very low!

 No hurricanes or extremely volatile storms.
-I rarely hear thunder or see lightening.
+I rarely hear thunder or see lightning.
 We do get some wind, occasional hail, and we need to be mindful about fire restrictions during the summer to avoid forest fires.

 It’s a Dry Heat